DHBern/HistFalk-OralHistoryArchive/doc/Documentation.md

 - [x] Dropdown content in index.js, styling to dropdown styling sheet
 - [ ] Add Favicon and Logo
 - [X] Mobile view post layout -> Videos does not work in mobile view!!!
-- [ ] Add link for book
+- [X] Add link for book
 - [X] Saisonièr color not added in navigation
-- [ ] Add color for new Category
+- [X] Add color for new Category
-- [ ] Workaround for id beginning with number
+- [X] Workaround for id beginning with number
+- [X] Add "Kontext" instead of Beiträge